antarctica/ops-data-store/README.md

 - may change at any time (in terms of implementation or functionality)
 - may have missing or outdated documentation

-**Note:** Support for this project is provided on a best efforts / 'as is' basis.
+**Note:** Support for this project is provided on a best efforts, 'as is', basis.

 **WARNING:** Outputs from this project should not be relied upon for operational use without thorough scrutiny.